 Hungary is surrounded by seven countries; Austria, Slovenia, Slovakia, Ukraine, Romania, Serbia and Croatia.
 This naturally has a big influence on cultural habits.
-One such tradition is to not clink glasses when drinking beer, coming from a legend of Hungarians wowing not to because Austrians are said to have clinked their beer glasses when celebrating the execution of martyrs in 1849.
+One such tradition not to clink glasses when drinking beer, coming from a legend of Hungarians wowing not to because Austrians are said to have clinked their beer glasses when celebrating the execution of martyrs in 1849.

 Clinking or not, today it’s New Years Eve and I look forward to celebrating it in the streets of Budapest.
 To all my friends across the world, have a Happy New Year wherever you are!